What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 • CP-504 – Intent to levy.
 If you don’t pay the amount due immediately, the IRS will seize your assets in an attempt to pay the taxes due.
 (Here is an example of a CP-504).

 • Letter 11, Letter 1058 or CP-90 – Final notice of intent to levy.
 Levy action will begin in 30 days.
 (Here are examples of Letter 11 and CP-90).
+The final notice of intent to levy indicates a critical point where immediate action is required to prevent legal actions like wage garnishment or property seizure.

 The last letter in the series will contain Form 12153, Request for a Collection Due Process Hearing or Equivalent Hearing.